Urbanization in China: People's Republic of China

 Although migration to urban areas has been restricted since the late 1950s, as of the end of 1985 about 33 percent of the population was urban.
 An urban and industrial corridor formed a broad arc stretching from Harbin in the northeast through the Beijing area and south to China's largest city, the industrial metropolitan complex of Shanghai.

 The uneven pattern of internal development and settlement, so strongly weighted toward the eastern part of the country, doubtless will change relatively little even with developing interest in exploiting the mineral-rich and agriculturally productive portions of the vast northwest and southwest regions.
 The adverse terrain and climate of most of those regions have historically discouraged dense population.

-In 1987 China had a total of twenty-nine provincial-level administrative units directly under the central government in Beijing.
+In 1987 China had a total of twenty-nine provincial-level administrative units directly under the central government and the Chinese Communist Party (CCP) in Beijing.
 In addition to the twenty-one provinces (sheng), there were five autonomous regions (zizhiqu) for minority nationalities, and three special municipalities (shi)--the three largest cities, Shanghai, Beijing, and Tianjin.
 (The establishment of Hainan Island as a provincial-level unit separate from Guangdong Province was scheduled in 1988.)
 A 1979 change in provincial-level administrative boundaries in the northeast region restored Inner Mongolia Autonomous Region to its original size (it had been reduced by a third in 1969) at the expense of Heilongjiang, Jilin, and Liaoning provinces.
 Urban areas were further subdivided into lower-level administrative units beginning with municipalities and extending down to the neighborhood level.

-The pace of urbanization in China from 1949 to 1982 was relatively slow because of both rapid growth of the rural population and tight restrictions on rural-urban migration for most of that period.
-According to the 1953 and 1982 censuses, the urban population as a percentage of total population increased from 13.3 to 20.6 percent during that period.
-From 1982 to 1986, however, the urban population increased dramatically to 37 percent of the total population.
+China's urbanization rate was significantly less than the world average, and it began to catch up after 1978.
+Since 1978, the year-to-year increase in urbanization rate has been significantly higher than in the rest of the world.
+From 1982 to 1986, the urban population increased dramatically to 37 percent of the total population.
 This large jump resulted from a combination of factors.
 One was the migration of large numbers of surplus agricultural workers, displaced by the agricultural responsibility system, from rural to urban areas.
 Another was a 1984 decision to broaden the criteria for classifying an area as a city or town.
 During 1984, the number of towns meeting the new urban criteria increased more than twofold, and the urban town population doubled.
 In the mid-1980s, demographers expected the proportion of the population living in cities and towns to be around 50 percent by the start of the 21st century.
 This urban growth was expected to result primarily from the increase in the number of small- and medium-sized cities and towns rather than from an expansion of existing large cities.